AvaAvarai/AvaAvarai/README.md

 _Quoted by Dr. Boris Kovalerchuk in_ *Visual Knowledge Discovery and Machine Learning* (2018)
 # Alice Williams

-- Bachelor of Science in Computer Science and Applied Mathematics (CWU), Magna Cum Laude
+- Bachelor's of Science in Computer Science and Applied Mathematics (CWU), Magna Cum Laude honors (2025)
-- Research Assistant at the Visual Knowledge Discovery and Imaging Lab (CWU)
+- Research Assistant at the Visual Knowledge Discovery and Imaging Lab (CWU) (2023 - Present)
-- Masters student at Western Washington University (WWU) in Computer Science
+- Masters student at Western Washington University (WWU) in Computer Science (2025 - Present)
 - Professional experience in system administration, full-stack software, and web development
 - Focused on visual-computational hybrid machine learning and interpretable AI systems